 Because you'll know if the pregnancy is healthy early on and how far it's advanced you will know if things are progressing normally, or if there are signs that aborting is possible.

-You want to determine early on whether you mare is in foal because you're feeding and management may change slightly.
-You will need to make sure your mare has the best-quality hay or pasture, salt and minerals.
-If your pasture grass contains fescues, you may want to remove the mare.
+You want to determine early on whether you mare is in foal because you're feeding and management of her may need to change slightly.
+You will need to ensure your mare has the best-quality hay or pasture, salt and minerals.
+If your pasture grass contains fescues, you may want to remove the mare and graze it elsewhere.
 You may want to separate your mare from the pasture bullies who could injure her, making the foaling process more difficult for her.

 While it's important to maintain a regular vaccination and de-worming medication throughout the gestation period, your mare shouldn't receive these medications for the first three months.